-The permittee must monitor and report analytical results for the pollutants listed below on Discharge Monitoring Reports (DMRs) for representative outfalls, subject to footnotes provided.
+The permittee must monitor and report analytical results for the parameters listed below on Discharge Monitoring Reports (DMRs) for representative outfalls, subject to footnotes provided.
 The benchmark values listed below are not effluent limitations, and exceedances do not constitute permit violations.
-However, if the permittee's sampling demonstrates exceedances of benchmark values for two or more consecutive monitoring periods, the permittee shall take action in accordance with Part C V.H of this General Permit.
+However, if the permittee's sampling demonstrates exceedances of benchmark values for two consecutive monitoring periods, the permittee shall submit a corrective action plan within 90 days of the end of the monitoring period triggering the plan.

-Monitoring Requi rements (1),(2)
+Monitoring Req Monitoring Requirements (1)

-Pollutant Minimum Measurement Frequency Sample Type Benchmark Values
+Parameter Minimum Measurement Frequency (2) Sample Type Benchmark Values

-Total Nitrogen (mg/L) 1 / 6 months Grab XXX

-Total Phosphorus (mg/L) 1 / 6 months Grab XXX

-Total Suspended Solids (TSS) (mg/L) 1 / 6 months Grab 150
+Total Suspended Solids (TSS) (mg/L) 1 / 6 months Grab 100

 Oil and Grease (mg/L) 1 / 6 months Grab 30

-COD (mg/L) 1 / 6 months Grab 120

 Total Aluminum (mg/L) 1 / 6 months Grab XXX

 Total Iron (mg/L) 1 / 6 months Grab XXX

 Total Lead (mg/L) 1 / 6 months Grab XXX

 - (1) In accordance with Part C V.B, the permittee shall conduct additional monitoring if specified by DEP in the letter authorizing permit coverage or other correspondence. - (2) This is the minimum number of sampling events required.
-Permittees may optionally perform additional sampling.
+Permittees are encouraged to perform more than the minimum number of sampling events.